ddfabbro/entropy/README.md

 # entropy
-A Python module that calculates information metrics according to Shannon's information theory.
+A Python module that calculates information metrics according to Shannon's information theory \[1\].

 ## References